 How do you choose?

-The best way to shop for a Medicare supplement plan is to allow us to help.
-We are independent brokers, and for no charge, at all, we help you find the lowest premiums for your Medigap coverage as well as your Medicare Part D drug plan.
+The best way to shop for Medicare supplement plans in 2024 is to allow us to help.
+We are independent brokers, and for no charge, at all, we help provide you with a comparison of the lowest premiums for your Medigap coverage as well as your Medicare Part D drug plan.
 By shopping all the top companies each year, we’ll make sure you don’t overpay for your coverage.

 The Best Medicare Supplement Plans

-Because everyone has different needs as well as a different budget, there isn’t one “best Medicare supplement plan” for everyone.
+There are currently 10 different Medicare supplement plans available, however, there isn’t one “best Medicare supplement plan” for everyone.
 That being said, there really are just a few plans that most people end up enrolling in.

 The most popular Medicare Supplement Plans are: